Dearest MPTC Champion,

-Finally, we continue to think about the kids’ future.
+Finally, we continued to think about the kids’ future.
 And the vitality and health of My Place Teen Center.
-So securing general operating funds to not only meet emergency needs now as well as to ensure the Red Doors reopen once it is safe, is tantamount.
-Thus, please consider an unrestricted gift – your support has far-reaching impact.
+Securing general operating funds to support feeding the community through the fall/early winter as well as to ensure the Red Doors reopen in September, was tantamount.
+Thus, we ask you to please consider an unrestricted gift – your support will have far-reaching impact.

 As the Portland Press Herald put it, “Teen Center steps up, but needs help.”
 Read more.